etylsarin/hospitality-sites/docs/MVP-ROADMAP.md

 ## Open Questions

-1. **Google Maps API Issue:** What exactly stopped working?
+1. ~~**Google Maps API Issue:** What exactly stopped working?
 API key expired?
 Quota exceeded?
-Need to debug.
+Need to debug.~~ ✅ **RESOLVED (Dec 2025):** Billing was not enabled on the Google Cloud project.
+Fixed by enabling billing - maps now working.

 2. **Authentication Strategy:** When auth is needed, use:
    - NextAuth.js?